Wemino/EchoPatch/README.md

 ### Steam Deck/Linux Specific Instructions (Windows users can skip this)
 > [!WARNING]
-> To launch the game on Steam Deck or Linux, open the game’s properties in Steam and include `WINEDLLOVERRIDES="dinput8=n,b" %command%` in the launch options.
+> To launch the game on Steam Deck or Linux, open the game's properties in Steam and include `WINEDLLOVERRIDES="dinput8=n,b" %command%` in the launch options.
 >
 > On Steam Deck, change the controller configuration to `Gamepad With Joystick Trackpad` for controller support.